 With the election season approaching, voters must have an opportunity to hear each candidate’s viewpoints to make an informed decision on who to vote for.
 In a recent controversy, former President and current candidate Donald Trump claimed he had no intention of carrying out the debate with his adversary and current Vice President, Kamala Harris.
 However, when the time came, he changed his mind and they ended up debating in the first scheduled debate.

 Typically, there are three arranged debates in each election year between primary candidates.
-Due to to unique circumstances surrounding this election, the leading candidates might only have the opportunity to debate once.
+Due to unique circumstances surrounding this election, the leading candidates might only have the opportunity to debate once.
 Biden and Trump participated in the first debate before Biden dropped out of the race and following that, Trump and Harris debated for the first time.

 Currently, Trump has denied Harris’s request for the last scheduled debate claiming it is “too late,” although the last debate has always been held on or close to the same date.
 Harris has claimed that she will show up for the debate no matter what, and challenged Trump to do the same.
 In response, he said, “I beat Biden, I then beat her, and I’m not looking to do it again, too far down the line.”